Administrators give roles and users permissions to perform different actions.

-The permissions in Root Settings apply to all the entries in the Vault.
+The permissions in Vault Settings apply to all the entries in the vault.

-To set the permissions for the Vault, on the Administration tab, click Root Settings, then click Permissions.
+To set the permissions for the vault, on the Administration tab, click Vault Settings, then click Permissions.

 There are many options.
 We want to draw your attention to two settings:

 View Password: Change password visibility.
 A user can still open a remote connection in embedded mode without seeing the password.

 Execute: Controls whether a user can use an entry (e.g. open a remote connection).

 Restricted access sets all permissions to never.
 An administrator then gives rights to view items and perform actions, as needed.

-1. On the Administration tab, click Root Settings.
+1. On the Administration tab, click Vault Settings.

 2. Click Permissions.